States have three primary approaches as to how much cocaine it takes to trigger felony charges:

 California law says that the simple possession (for personal use) of cocaine is a misdemeanor offense punishable by:

-- up to one year in county jail, and/or
+- up to one year in county jail and/or

 - a maximum fine of $1,000.9

-Yes.
-Criminal defense attorneys draw upon several defense strategies to help defendants challenge cocaine and illegal drug charges.
+Criminal defense attorneys draw upon several strategies to challenge cocaine and illegal drug charges.
+For example, a drug crime lawyer may argue that you:

-- was entrapped by police, and/or
+- were entrapped by police, and/or

-- was a victim of police brutality.
+- were a victim of police brutality.

 Note that most criminal defense lawyers and law offices offer consultations.
 This means you can receive initial legal advice at no cost.